For doctors, please see ‘Medical information’ and ‘Additional note’ for proposed changes to diagnostic criteria by Nofal et al.

 2. Almost all Sweet’s syndrome patients have skin lesions, but there are many different lesion types.
 This means that Sweet’s syndrome can’t be diagnosed via visual examination alone.
 Your doctor or specialist will need to take a biopsy (tissue sample) of a lesion for detailed microscopic examination to confirm diagnosis, and rule out any other conditions that might be confused with Sweet’s syndrome.
 On rare occasions, skin lesions aren’t present.

-2. Your temperature will be taken.
+3. Your temperature will be taken.
 Sweet’s syndrome normally causes an unexplained fever of 38 degrees Centigrade (100.4 degrees Fahrenheit) or above.
-Sometimes a fever is not present, and is slightly less likely to occur in those who develop Sweet’s syndrome secondary to cancer or certain blood disorders (15-20% of cases).
+Sometimes, a fever isn’t present.

-3. Blood tests will be needed to detect any inflammation or infection in the body, and some additional blood tests might be needed to rule out cancer or other conditions as a cause for Sweet’s syndrome.
+4. Blood tests will be needed to detect any inflammation in the body, and some additional blood tests will be needed to rule out cancer and possibly other conditions as a trigger for Sweet’s syndrome.

 Main diagnostic criteria (Oakley, 2015).

 - Abrupt onset of tender or painful red or purplish plaques or nodules.

 - Biopsy shows inflammation that is composed mainly of neutrophils without vasculitis.

 - Preceding fever or infection.